TeskaLabs/asab/docs/reference/web/web-server.md

 1. In order to use `asab.WebService`, first import the corresponding `asab.web.Module`...
 2. ...and then locate the Service.
-3. Creates the Web container, which is a [`asab.Config.Configurable`](http://localhost:8000/reference/config/reference/#asab.config.Configurable)
+3. Creates the Web container, which is instance of [`asab.Config.Configurable`](http://localhost:8000/reference/config/reference/#asab.config.Configurable) object that stores the configuration such as the actual web application.
 4. `asab.web.WebContainer.WebApp` is instance of `aiohttp.web.Application` object.
-To create a new endpoint, use methods for [`aiohttp.web.Application.router`](https://docs.aiohttp.org/en/stable/web_reference.html?highlight=add_get#router).
+To create a new endpoint, use methods for [`aiohttp.web.Application.router` object](https://docs.aiohttp.org/en/stable/web_reference.html?highlight=add_get#router).
 5. A request handler must be a coroutine that accepts [`aiohttp.web.Request` instance](https://docs.aiohttp.org/en/stable/web_reference.html#aiohttp.web.Request) as its only parameter and returns [`aiohttp.web.Response` instance](https://docs.aiohttp.org/en/stable/web_reference.html#response).

 You can test if your server is working by sending a request to the `/hello` endpoint, e.e., via the `curl` command: